joshmaglione/hypigu/md_files/docs/rational_functions.md

 #### Example (Coxeter at ${\footnotesize Y=1}$)

-We verify Theorem D of Maglione--Voll for the Coxeter arrangement of type $\mathsf{D}_5$.
+We verify Theorem D of Maglione&ndash;Voll for the Coxeter arrangement of type $\mathsf{D}_5$.
 Thus, we will show that

 \[
     \\mathsf{cfHP}\_{\\mathsf{D}\_5} (1, T) = 1920\\cdot \\dfrac{1 + 26T + 66T^2 + 26T^3 + T^4}{(1 - T)^5},